What is seborrheic dermatitis?

 Who gets seborrheic dermatitis?

 About 11% of the population has seborrheic dermatitis.
-It occurs most often in infants younger than three months old and in adults between the ages of 30 and 60.
+It occurs most often in infants younger than three months old and in adults ages 30 to 60.
 It is more common in men than in women, and in Caucasians more than African Americans.

 What are the symptoms of seborrheic dermatitis?

-Other factors that can cause seborrheic dermatitis include:
+Other factors that trigger or worsen seborrheic dermatitis include:

 - Oily skin.